jmladron/cbcf/README.md

 ## Command line arguments

-Command line arguments for CFBF are:
+Command line arguments for CBCF are:

 - m: filter mode, default value is 1 for cbcf, 0 is for standard cf
 - s: filter size, default value is 8192